 We find the TSS runlengths to increase approximately linearly with increasing color weight.
 Higher levels of clustering lead to steeper runlength slopes.
-Surprisingly, we cannot determine a single value of the color weight to yield the "best" runlengths for all levels of clustering.
-For each level, the intersection between the runlength curve of the TSS Model and the subjects' runlength occurs at a different color weight.
-These are the values 1.11 for the "no clustering" condition, 1.23 for "weak clustering", and 1.33 for "strong clustering".
-Loosely speaking, the subjects seem to apply higher color weights with increasing color clustering in the display.
+Interestingly, there is no single value of the color weight to yield the best-matching runlengths for all levels of clustering.
+For each level, the intersection between the runlength curve of the TSS Model and the participants' runlength occurs at a different color weight.
+These are the values 1.11 for the no clustering condition, 1.23 for weak clustering, and 1.33 for strong clustering.
+Loosely speaking, the viewers seem to apply higher color weights with increasing color clustering in the display.